featureform/featureform/docs/getting-started/registering-infrastructure-providers.md

 ## Updating Providers

-In the event a provider's credentials change, Featureform supports updating previously registered providers' configurations.
-To update a provider, simply make the necessary changes to `providers.py`, for example, and register them again using the CLI command.
+To update a previously registered provider's configuration, make the necessary changes to `providers.py` (for example) and register them again using the CLI command.

-The `description` field is updatable for all provider types; however, which configuration fields are valid of update varies by provider type.
-To check which fields are open for update, see the specific provider's page in the list below.
+The description field can always be updated, but which configuration fields are updatable depends on the provider type.

+You can find the list of valid fields for each provider type on their specific page below.

 ## Supported Providers